 An assumed business name, or “doing business as” name (DBA), can also come in handy.
 Your DBA can be a trade name you do business under, while you can have a different name for your company.

-Once you’ve settled on an available business name, also check to see what domain names you can register for your company’s email and website.
+Once you’ve settled on an available business name, also check to see what domain names you can register for your company’s email and business website.
 Is social media part of your marketing plan?
 Now is a good time to see what handles or accounts are available for your company, too.

 Once you know your business’s name, you can tend to the nuts-and-bolts foundational stuff of setting up your company.